 In a dream all my teeth fell out: a cracked smile and a silent shout

-The Knife is an electronic brother-sister music duo from Sweden, comprised of Karin Dreijer-Andersson and her brother Olof Dreijer.
-Formed in 1999, they rose to public attention when Jose Gonzalez's cover
+were an electronic brother-sister music duo from Sweden, comprised of Karin Dreijer-Andersson and her brother Olof Dreijer.
+Formed in 1999 and disbanded in 2014, they rose to public attention when Jose Gonzalez's cover

 of their song Heartbeats